a2liu/heaparray-rs/README.md

 - Arrays are allocated on the heap, with optional extra space allocated for metadata
 - An array implementation that uses an atomic pointer (`heaparray::thin_array_ptr::ThinPtrArray`)
 - 1-word and 2-word references to arrays
-- Reference-counted memory blocks of arbitrary size without using a `Vec`
+- Atomically reference-counted memory blocks of arbitrary size without using a `Vec`
 - Swap owned objects in and out with `array.insert()`
 - Arbitrarily sized objects using label and an array of bytes (`u8`)